Isles of Scilly Steamship Company: Former ISSC vessels

+Services

-ServicesScillonian III operates a return service from March to November (Monday to Saturday, and some Sundays during July/August).
+Scillonian III operates a return service from March to November (Monday to Saturday, and some Sundays during July/August).
 She departs Penzance at 9.15am and returns from St. Mary's at 16.30pm, although these times may differ on certain dates due to tidal conditions, school holidays, and other events.
 The sailing time is approximately 2 hours 45 minutes.

 During the winter, when Scillonian III is out of service, a cargo service is provided by the Gry Maritha.

+In 2024 a rival plans to start a competing service operated by a fast ferry.
+But this never happened in the end.